adleong/halloween/trickortreat.md

 *What if join a house and no one is here?*

-Make to loudly announce "Trick or Treat!" so that the host knows that you're there.
+Make sure to loudly announce "Trick or Treat!" so that the host knows that you're there.
 If no one shows up after a minute or two, leave the meeting and move on to another house.

 *Are costumes required?*

-No.  If the idea of getting costume(s) together is more stressful than fun, you will face absolutely no judgement for coming as you are.
+No.  If the idea of getting costume(s) together is more stressful than fun, you will face absolutely no judgment for coming as you are.

+*Do I need to register to participate?*

+Not really.
+If you register I will send you a list of the code words that the kids will be collecting.
+But even if you don't have the list, you can just give the kids a portion of treats every time they visit a house.
+Or just (kids: don't read this) pretend to verify the code words on a fake list.

+*Can we trick-or-treat as a group?*

+Definitely!
+Just make sure everyone in your group knows which house you're going to next so that you all go to the same meeting.